Charlie9009/CI_MS1_MYGYM/README.md

 * **Login function**

-    * To be able to log in to the page to ghet access to other videos and content.
+    * To be able to log in to the page to get access to other videos and content.

 ## Technologies used